yuraxdrumz/node-mediator/README.md

 Why should you use this library?

-- Decoupled components that interact with events which leads to more testable and stable components
+- When you have to many components communicating with one another, using a mediator with events will make your development times quicker and building new fetures easier.
 - Easier to follow the S.O.L.I.D principles as you have fewer intercomponent dependencies and a better view of the hierarchy of your components

 ### Installation